truenas/middleware/docs/userguide/freenas_sharing.rst

 In order to configure iSCSI:

 #.
-Review the Target Global Configuration parameters.
+Review the target global configuration parameters.

 #.
-Create at least one Portal.
+Create at least one portal.

 #.
-Determine which hosts are allowed to connect using iSCSI and create an Initiator.
+Determine which hosts are allowed to connect using iSCSI and create an initiator.

 #.
 Decide if you will use authentication, and if so, whether it will be CHAP or mutual CHAP.
-If using authentication, create an Authorized Access.
+If using authentication, create an authorized access.

 #.
-Create a Target.
+Create a target.

 #.
-Create either a device or a file Extent to be used as storage.
+Create either a device or a file extent to be used as storage.

 #.
 Associate a target with an extent.